ESG INSIGHTS FOR PRIVATE COMPANIES

 Management incentives are a key element in long-term value creation and play a vital role in strategy setting, decision making, and risk management.
 While design and structure vary widely, we believe effective compensation plans attract and retain high-caliber executives, foster a culture of performance and accountability, and align management’s interests with those of long-term shareholders.
 Due to each firm’s unique circumstances, we evaluate plans on a case-by-case basis.
 At a high level, we look for: alignment of pay and performance evaluated as pay versus annualized total shareholder return over a three- to five-year period; transparency of metrics, targets, time frames and use of discretion; and a balanced mix of awards, preferably closely tied to long-term performance with a significant percentage of compensation at risk.

-• Executive pay.
-We generally ask ourselves three key questions:
+When evaluating executive pay, we generally ask three key questions:

 Bottom line